On Parallel $k$-Center Clustering: Introduction

+\begin{rem} Our results, together with those of \cite{bateni-kcenter}, primarily focus on designing fully scalable \mpc algorithms for \kcen in constant-dimensional Euclidean space, particularly when $k > \lspace$.
+To simplify the presentation, we follow the approach of \cite{bateni-kcenter} and do not explicitly present the dependence of $\rho$, $\delta$, and $d$ in the approximation factor, the number of rounds, or the global space. \end{rem} \end{theo}

-The algorithmic framework is based on a repeated application of \emph{locally sensitive sampling}: sampling a set of ``hub'' points, assigning all other points to a nearby hub, and then adding new hubs to well-approxi\-ma\-te the point set.
-We improve the approximation factor by a careful examination of the progress of clusters in some fixed optimal clustering over the course of the algorithm.
-Due to the depth of our iteration, clusters no longer satisfy certain properties with high probability, and carefully bounding the size of the clusters that fail to meet certain checks is an important challenge to overcome in our analysis.
-Additionally, we provide a more flexible guarantee on the global space, providing an accuracy parameter which can be set to reduce global space used at the expense of a larger approximation ratio (or vice versa).\footnote{In particular, the constant in $\Oh(\log^*n)$ of \Cref{theo:inf} depends on $\rho$.} This is possible because of the way we implement \emph{locally-sensitive hashing (LSH)} in \mpc.
-We believe our implementation of LSH in \mpc could potentially see further applications, e.g., for other geometric problems.
+{The algorithmic framework is based on a repeated application of \emph{locally sensitive sampling} introduced by Bateni \etal~\cite{bateni-kcenter}: sampling a set of ``hub'' points by sampling each of the (remaining) points independently with a suitable probability.
+Then we assign all other points to a nearby hub using \emph{locally sensitive hashing}, and then adding new hubs to such that the distance of each point to the nearest hub is bounded by a parameter.
+We improve the approximation factor of $\Oh(\log \log \log n)$ due to Bateni \etal~\cite{bateni-kcenter} by a careful examination of the progress of clusters in some fixed optimal clustering over the course of the algorithm.
+We achieve the improvement in the approximation factor with a deeper understanding of random process of sampling and assigning, with an optimal clustering, that is, how the set of points in an cluster of an optimal clustering behaves when we sample, select hubs, and assign points to hubs.
+Ideally, one wants to have exactly one point from each cluster.
+We show that, with suitable probability, the size of the clusters decreases at a desirable rate over iterations.
+However, clusters may not satisfy the size constraint with high probability, and a key challenge in our analysis is to carefully bound the sizes of those clusters that do not meet this requirement.} Additionally, we provide a more flexible guarantee on the global space, providing an accuracy parameter $\rho \in (0,\delta]$, which can be set to reduce global space used at the expense of a larger approximation ratio (or vice versa).

+A preliminary version of this work appeared in the Proceedings of SPAA 2023 \cite{CoyCM23}.
+The current article includes the complete proofs of several claims that were stated without proof in the conference version due to space constraints.
+Beyond filling in these details, the presentation has been revised for clarity and completeness, making this version self-contained.